wodanaz/adaptiPhy/applications/SARS_CoV_2_Evolution.md

 ```

-# Consolidating tables for 5 branches
+# Consolidating tables for all the branches with the exception of the outgroup

 ```bash
 awk '{print $1 "\t" $3}' null.SARS_CoV_2.tab | sort -k1,1 -V  > nulls.SARS_CoV_2.tab